ScriptureWay

 "Do not love the world nor the things in the world.
 If anyone loves the world, the love of the Father is not in him."
 (1 John 2:15)

 This lesson is the fourth in the series on "Christians and the World" (Ref.
 1, Ref.
 2, Ref.
 3).
-This lesson explains what John meant in his command that Christians should not love the world.
-This lesson also explains why love for the world rivals our love for God.
+This lesson explains what John meant in his instruction that Christians should not love the world.

-It is not wrong to enjoy God's creation, to have godly affection for people (John 13:35), and to work for a living so we have the material things that we need for daily life.
-However, we are not to place people or things above our love for God.
-We are to worship God, not the world's goods.
+It is good, not wrong, to enjoy God's creation, to have godly affection for people (John 13:35), and to work for a living so we have the material things that we need for daily life.
+Instead of loving and lusting after the things of the world, we should always love and prefer God.
+He will provide what we need (Matthew 6:33).

 References